codio-content/HTML_and_CSS-The_Code_Editor/.guides/content/Dragging-files-and-folders-f866.md

-Now we have our folder created, let's move some files into it.
-The best way to do this is to drag and drop your files.
+In the previous challenge we have created two folders and two files.
+Let's move our files around.

+First create one folder called `somefiles` inside `04-drag`.

-1. Click and hold the mouse button on `mary.txt` and drag the mouse onto your new `somefiles` folder.
+1. Click and hold the mouse button on `mary1.txt` and drag the mouse onto the other `somefiles` folder.
-1. You will see that `mary.txt` has vanished.
+1. You will see that `mary1.txt` has vanished.
 That's meant to happen.
-1. Now click on the `somefiles` folder and there is `mary.txt`.
+1. Now click on the `somefiles` folder and there is `mary1.txt`.
 Go ahead and open it.
-1. Now move another of the files you created in the last section into `somefiles`.
+1. Now move `mary2.txt`  into `somefiles`.
-1. Now move all your files out of `somefiles` back to the lowest level  again.
-S

 ## Moving several items at once
 You can move more than one file at a time.